cdcarter/public-metrics/README.md

 * how could this or a similar technique be used to display lists of objects (e.g. a member directory)
 * error handling if you request a metric with no known shortname
 * "beyond coverage" testing
+* figure out way for schedulable test to not use seeAllData